Ovulam5480/OvulamTools/README.md

    - `gradle.properties`, the "Project configurations" section.
 For the "package" properties, if you don't know what you're doing, simply just change `template` to your preferred mod root package naming *(e.g. `mymod`, or `confictura` if your mod name is "confictura")*.
    - `mod.json`, which is the entire metadata of your mod.
    - `src/` folder and its contents, which is where your Java source files are stored.
 Rename folders, package, and class names as you prefer.
 Note that the main mod class' full name *(package + class)* must correspond to the `main` property in `mod.json`.
-   - `.github/workflows/ci.yml`, which is the automated Continuous Integration that runs on your GitHub repository everytime you push a commit.
+   - `.github/workflows/ci.yml`, which is the automated Continuous Integration that runs init your GitHub repository everytime you push a commit.
 This automates cross-platform builds which you might find useful.
 You should only edit the last 2 lines about `name` and `path`.

 > [!TIP]
 > There's no `name` property in this template's `mod.json`.
 That property is automatically filled up when building.